-Debate is often complex because it mixes competition, group learning, and individual learning constantly.
+Debate is often complex as it mixes competition, group learning, and individual learning constantly.
 Students are expected to study and practice with the people they may compete against in tournaments.

-It is our goal at SEDA to always keep the environment during meetings, workshops, and tournaments positive.
-We recognize that the interests of debaters differ greatly: some may wish to be incredibly competitive, others may debate more recreationally.
-Every debater on that spectrum has a place in out events.
-We hold specific expectations of our debaters, parents, and volunteers at events to ensure they run smoothly and safely.
+Our goal is to always keep the environment during meetings, workshops, and tournaments positive.
+We recognize that debaters differ greatly: some may wish to be incredibly competitive, others may debate more recreationally.
+Every debater on that spectrum has a place at our events.

 Despite the competitive element that some debaters chose to participate in, we want everyone to appreciate and learn from one another.
 We ask that you keep the following in mind:

 - I will participate because I want to, not just because my parents or coaches want me to.